wpquads/quick-adsense-reloaded/readme.txt

 * Exit code if Quick AdSense plugin is not called by WordPress directly
 * Better sanitizing of user input

+= We Distance Ourself From =
+These are known AdSense plugins which are removed from the WordPress repository because of non ethic behavior:

+* AdSense Extreme
+* AdSense Insert

+Make sure to switch to WP QUADS or any other AdSense plugin if you are still using these plugins!

 <h3>WP QUADS PRO:</h3>